btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ## 💚 Thank You

-A huge thank you to everyone who contributed to BTCPay Server 2.4.0, including thgO-O, NicolasDorier, bitcoinbrisbane, TChukwuleta, Sup3rlativ3, Abhijay007, sixside, teamssUTXO, BuffaloDyl, Wiredancer, BullishNode and everyone who tested, reviewed, translated, reported issues or gave feedback.
+A huge thank you to everyone who contributed to BTCPay Server 2.4.0, including Abhijay007, bitcoinbrisbane, BuffaloDyl, BullishNode, NicolasDorier, sixside, Sup3rlativ3, TChukwuleta, teamssUTXO, thgO-O, Wiredancer and everyone who tested, reviewed, translated, reported issues or gave feedback.

 Most of all, thank you for using BTCPay Server, sharing feedback, building plugins, running community instances and helping merchants accept Bitcoin on their own terms.
 Join the conversation in our community [channels](https://t.me/btcpayserver) and let us know what you would like to see next.